nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 ### The Regular Expression u Flag

 Many common string operations are accomplished by using regular expressions.
 However, as noted earlier, regular expressions also work on the basis of 16-bit code units each representing a single character.
-That's why the single character match in the earlier example didn't work.
 To address this problem, ECMAScript 6 defines a new flag for regular expressions: `u` for "Unicode".

 When a regular expression has the `u` flag set, it switches modes to work on characters and not code units.
 That means the regular expression will no longer get confused about surrogate pairs in strings and can behave as expected.
 For example: